Quivers and equations a la Pl\"ucker for the Hilbert scheme: Introduction

-The theorem provides a new universal property for the Hilbert scheme: it is possible to describe locally a family of subschemes of $\PP^n$ using families of matrices from the quiver description, up to action of the group.
+The theorem provides a new universal property for the Hilbert scheme: it is possible to describe locally a family of subschemes of $\PP^n$ using families of matrices from the quiver description, up to action of a group.
 Describing schemes in terms of linear algebra up to action may be more convenient than the usual description in terms of polynomial ideals (see \cite[Prop.
 3.14]{buloisEvain} for an explicit example).

 Recall that Grassmannians are quotients of Stiefel varieties, and that Pl\"ucker coordinates are computable from Stiefel coordinates \cite{gelfand-kapranov-zelevinsky94:multidemensionalDeterminants}.
-In our context, the ``Stiefel'' coordinates are on $\Cp$, they are the entries of the matrices $\rho,M_0,\dots,M_n$.
-The following proposition describes similarly the Pl\"ucker coordinates of the Hilbert schemes in terms of the ``Stiefel coordinates of $C^p$''.
+In our context, the ``Stiefel'' coordinates on $C^p$ are the entries of the matrices $\rho,M_0,\dots,M_n$.
+In section \ref{sec:Plucker coordinates} we describe the Pl\"ucker coordinates of the Hilbert scheme in terms of these Stiefel coordinates of $C_p$ (Proposition \ref{Plcoordinates+1}): \begin{itemize} \item the maximal minors of $\ro$ give Pl\"ucker coordinates for the embedding $\hilbScheme{\PP^n}\p \hookrightarrow\GrassScheme{S_{R}}{\p(R)}$;